Laishram Sarita Devi: Early life

 Sarita Devi was born in Khunou Thoubal into a Meitei Hindu family, as the sixth of eight siblings.
-She used to spend her time helping her parents in collecting firewood and in the fields, which helped her build the stamina she has today.
+She helped her parents to collect firewood and in the fields, which helped her build the stamina she has today.
 Sarita completed her high school in Waithou Mapal High School till the eighth standard and then went to Bal Baidya Mandir, Thoubal to complete her matriculation.
 She then went to an open-school to complete her twelfth standard to cope with her busy boxing schedule.

 Career

 Devi turned professional in boxing in 2000, inspired by the achievements of Muhammad Ali.
 The following year, she represented India at the Asian Boxing Championships in Bangkok, and won a silver medal in her weight class.
 Following this victory, she won medals in various tournaments, including a gold at the 2006 World Championships in New Delhi.
 In 2005, she was offered the post of Sub-Inspector (SI) by the police department of Manipur, for winning a bronze medal in the 3rd World Women Boxing Championship, Russia and was promoted to the rank of DSP in February, 2010.
 She also won the silver medal at the 2014 Commonwealth Games in Glasgow.

-She failed to qualify for 2016 Rio Olympics, after losing to Victoria Torres, with a score of 0–3.
-In 2018, she won Silver Medal at Indian Open International Championships, New Delhi and bagged a Gold Medal at Sr. National Boxing Championships, Rohtak.
+She failed to qualify for the 2016 Rio Olympics, after losing to Victoria Torres, with a score of 0–3.
+In 2018, she won a silver medal at Indian Open International Championships, New Delhi and bagged a gold medal at Sr. National Boxing Championships, Rohtak.
 She also won in Women's World Boxing Championship with a split 4-0 verdict against Sandra Diana.